Martinkstorbu/git-sweaty/README.md

 You can switch between `strava` and `garmin` any time, even after initial setup.

 - Re-run `./scripts/bootstrap.sh` and choose a different source.
-- If you re-run setup and choose the same source, setup now asks whether to force a one-time full backfill for that run.
+- If you re-run setup and choose the same source, setup asks whether to force a one-time full backfill for that run.

 ## Configuration (Optional)